freedomofpress/securedrop-client/README.md

 ### In logging vm

-Add the following content to `/etc/qubes-rpc/oqubes.Logging`
+Add the following content to `/etc/qubes-rpc/securedrop.Log`

 ```
-/usr/sbin/oqubes-logging
+/usr/sbin/securedrop-log
 ```

-and then place `oqubes-logging` script to `/usr/sbin/` directory and make sure that it is executable.
+and then place `securedrop-log` script to `/usr/sbin/` directory and make sure that it is executable.

 ### To use from any Python code in workvm